 Climate change has affected everything and its impact on cotton production is massive and negative.
 Weather conditions due to climate change have damaged the cotton crop in Pakistan and globally which has caused ripples through the economy.

 Constant seasons of inconsistent and unpredictable weather have crippled Pakistan’s already suffering cotton sector, all of this has resulted in lost revenue and jobs that could cost the economy billions.

 Heavy rains and high temperatures during the cotton-growing season from April to September severely damaged the crop putting a strain on the entire textile industry.
 According to the state-run Central Cotton Research Institute (CCRI) in Multan, heavy rains and dry spells have managed to destroy more than a third of the country’s expected cotton harvest.

-Flooding in Pakistan, a poor crop in China, and a bad Monsoon in India all combined to immensely undermine the global cotton production which has all led up to the recent surge in cotton prices.
+Flooding in Pakistan, a poor crop in China, and a bad Monsoon in India all combined to immensely undermine global cotton production which has all led up to the recent surge in yarn prices.
 Due to this unfavorable weather, less cotton is grown because it is more profitable for farmers to grow other crops.

 The effect of the rupee depreciation and higher petroleum prices is being felt by the textile industry, as textile manufacturers remain hesitant to pass on higher costs to the final consumers.

-The Russia-Ukraine conflict's impact on energy and fuel prices has made production and transport more expensive across the globe, worsening the effects on the cotton supply chain from China’s COVID problems.
+The Russia-Ukraine conflict's impact on energy and fuel prices has made production and transport of yarn more expensive across the globe, worsening the effects on the cotton supply chain from China’s COVID problems.
 This issue has hit countries all around the world and Pakistan is no exception.